Elihpmap/UniSense/README.md

 A main sample is available.
 There, you can see how to use the DualSense main features.

 On the UPM windows, select **Input System-UniSense** package, go to the Samples section and import the **DualSense Main Sample**.

+> Note : If update the package you may need to update or replace the sample with the newer one as backward compatibility is not yet guaranteed.

 ## Special thanks